QualiSystems/devguide_source/_shells/8.2.0/customizing-shells.md

 * Modifying existing commands

-## Customizing a shell’s Commands
+## Customizing a shell’s commands

 When customizing an official shell you can add new commands, and also modify or hide existing ones.

-**To add a new command:**

-1)  Add the command in the shell’s driver.py file.

-2) Expose the command in the shell’s *drivermetadata.xml* file.
+* **To add a new command:** Add the command in the shell’s driver.py file, and expose the command in the shell’s *drivermetadata.xml* file.

 The command’s logic should be placed either in the driver itself or in a separate python package.